Zoho CRM vs Pipedrive 2026: Which One Actually Delivers Value for Your Sales Team?

 - Pipedrive: 400+ integrations, solid Zapier and Make support, and a well-documented API.
 The marketplace is growing but doesn't match Zoho's breadth.

-Honestly, for most SMBs, 400 integrations is more than enough.
-You're probably using fewer than 10 tools that actually need to connect to your CRM.
-But if you need something specific — an unusual ERP, an industry-specific compliance tool — Zoho's broader library gives you better odds of a native connection rather than a janky workaround.
+Honestly, for most SMBs, 400 integrations is plenty.
+You're probably connecting fewer than 10 tools to your CRM.
+But if you need something niche — an unusual ERP, an industry-specific compliance tool — Zoho's bigger library gives you better odds of a native connection versus a workaround that's more trouble than it's worth.

 Pricing & Value

-This is where I have strong opinions.
 Zoho CRM offers better value for money — at almost every tier.
-Pipedrive fans will push back on this, and I get it, but let's run the actual numbers.
+Pipedrive fans will push back, and I understand why, but the math tells a story.

-For a 10-person sales team needing automation and AI features:
+For a 10-person sales team needing automation and AI:

 - Zoho CRM Enterprise: $40 × 10 = $400/month